umutcangulmez/AsteriskOSM/README.md

     ...
 ```

-After initial-config-primitives run, you can ssh into vnf and see whether Asterisk is running:
+After initial-config-primitives execute, you can ssh into vnf and see whether Asterisk is running:

 ![Asterisk](https://github.com/umutcangulmez/AsteriskOSM/blob/main/images/asterisk.png)